 As of the moment, we are using GraphQL as an alternative to REST for retrieving data from your Maropost for Marketing account.
 If you wish to submit and modify data via our APIs, then you must continue using our REST API for that activity.

 In your actual call, your request payload will only include those elements and attributes that you wish to retrieve.
 GraphQL is an entirely self-defined data structure.
 By "self-defined", this term means that you determine which elements and attributes you want to retrieve, and how they appear in sequence within the response payload.

 Pulling Data Using the GraphQL API Endpoint

 The API endpoint for our GraphQL service is https://api.maropost.com/accounts/:account_id/graphql.
 You will still issue a POST command, even though you are retrieving data, not submitting it.
 Also, remember to include an API auth_token as a query string parameter in the URL.
-To learn how to create and manage authentication tokens, see Authentication.
+To learn how to create and manage API keys, see API Keys.

 Each GraphQL API method returns a default number of records per page.
 For example, the Campaigns API returns three campaigns per page by default.
 You can change the number of records per page using the per parameter.
 Hence by including per: 50 as a parameter in the request for Campaign data, you can increase the number to 50 campaigns per virtual page.

 The GraphQL API Reference lists the various queries that are available for you to construct.
 You can access the GraphQL API Reference on the Connections page of the application.
 Click your username on the top-right corner of the application, and from the drop-down menu, select Connections.
 Then, click the GRAPHQL API tab to see all the supported services categorized into different tabs.